zmtcreative/gm-alert-callouts/README.md

 A [Goldmark](https://github.com/yuin/goldmark) extension that provides support for GitHub-style alerts and Obsidian-style callouts with customizable icons and folding functionality.

+## Breaking Changes

+> [!WARNING]
+>
+> **The changes in this release are significant.** While every attempt has been made to create wrappers
+> and helpers to keep things running smoothly over previous releases, there is a very real chance some things
+> that worked for you in previous versions might work differently or not at all.
+Please test thoroughly!

 ## Features

 - **GitHub Alerts**: Full support for GitHub's five standard alert types (`[!NOTE]`, `[!TIP]`, `[!IMPORTANT]`, `[!WARNING]`, `[!CAUTION]`)
 - **Obsidian Callouts**: Compatible with Obsidian-style callouts including folding (`+` for open, `-` for closed)
 - **Customizable Icons**: Support for custom icon maps
-- **Built-in IconSets**: Built-in icon sets Strict GFM (just the five standard GFM Alerts), Hybrid (GFM, Alias and Obsidian-like Callouts) and Strict Obsidian
+- **Built-in IconSets**: Built-in icon sets Strict GFM alerts (just the five standard GFM Alerts), Hybrid (GFM, Alias and Obsidian-like Callouts) and Strict Obsidian callouts
 - **Structured HTML**: Generates semantic HTML with CSS classes for easy styling
 - **Nested Content**: Supports complex content including lists, code blocks, and other Markdown elements within alerts
+- **Unicode Support**: You can name your custom alerts using Unicode characters (*experimental*) and create custom iconsets using kinds and aliases that use Unicode letters and numbers

 ## Installation